 |43||Atlantic Central Football Conference Victories|

 Under Drass’ leadership, Wesley has proven to be the premier small college football program on the East Coast.
-During his tenure, the Wolverines have won four of the last seven Lambert Meadowlands Trophies and five of the last seven ECAC Team of the Year Awards in recognition of Eastern supremacy in college football.
+During his tenure, the Wolverines have won either the Lambert Meadowlands Trophies or ECAC Team of the Year Awards seven of the last nine years in recognition of Eastern supremacy in college football.

-Drass has coached student-athletes to 148 All-America honors during his time at Wesley and another 191 all-conference selections during the team's run in conference play.
-The Wolverines have also produced six D3football.com South Region Players of the Year and six ECAC Southwest Players of the Year, as well as four ECAC Rookies of the Year.
+Drass has coached student-athletes to 162 All-America honors during his time at Wesley and more than 200 all-conference selections during the team’s run in conference play.
+The Wolverines have also produced eight D3football.com South Region Players of the Year and six ECAC Southwest Players of the Year, as well as four ECAC Rookies of the Year.
 In 2004, Rocky Myers won the Gagliardi Trophy for the best player in Division III Football and is still the only defensive player and student-athlete on the East Coast to do so.
+Last season, quarterback Joe Callahan brought home the award making Wesley the only East Coast team with multiple Gagliardi Trophy winners.

 The Wolverines, committed to success on the field and in the classroom, stress an academics-first approach to college football.
 “Football at Wesley College is about a cap and gown, not a helmet and shoulder pads,” says Drass.
 “I get the most satisfaction when one of our players walks across the graduation stage.
 Our belief is simple: There can be no success on the field unless there is progress toward a degree in the classroom.”